Gowthamreddyk12/student-task-management/README.md

 This setup can be replaced with real DynamoDB without changing API logic.

 Key Learnings
-Designing REST APIs using FastAPI
+Building REST APIs using FastAPI

 Understanding serverless backend architecture